Azure/azure-service-operator/docs/appinsights/appinsights.md

 * `Kind` specify the kind of application this component refers to, possible values are: 'web', 'ios', 'other', 'store', 'java', 'phone'
 * `ApplicationType` specify the types of application being monitored, possible values are: 'web', 'other'

+### Secrets

+After creating an Application Insights instance, the operator stores a JSON formatted secret with the following fields.
+This secret is stored as a Kubernetes Secret, with the same name as your Application Insights instance.

+* `instrumentationKey`

 ## Deploy, view and delete resources

 You can follow the steps [here](/docs/customresource.md) to deploy, view and delete resources.